 - BPA-free trays: Check that your dehydrator comes with BPA-free stainless-steel or plastic trays to ensure there’s no food contamination with harsh chemicals and for extra peace of mind.

-- Transparent lid: A transparent lid is also a great feature if you want to keep an eye on the drying process, especially if you’re new to the game.
+- Transparent lid: A transparent lid is also a great feature if you want to keep an eye on the drying process.

 - Price: As with any purchase decision, how much money you have to spend may influence which brand and model you end up with.
 Basic models with fewer features will generally cost you less, with those packed with multiple trays and a larger capacity will tend to be on the higher end of the price spectrum.

 Which food dehydrator is the best will come down to personal preference and your dried food needs.
 If you often make dried food snacks then a larger dehydrator with more functions could be an ideal choice, however if you’re more of a casual food dryer then a cheaper option may be a good choice.
 If you’re still not certain about a food dehydrator but want to see other similar appliances, compare air fryer brands below.